djblets/djblets/README.rst

 * djblets.features_ -
   Feature flags for enabling/disabling functionality based on any criteria

-* djblets.feedview_ -
-  Inline RSS feed reader for news posts and other data

 * djblets.forms_ -
   Specialized fields and widgets, enhanced form rendering, and dictionary-backed form data